Fourth of July

 - Make sure your child always has some form of identification on them:

-- Order bracelets or necklace tags that have identifying information on them from places like Lauren’s Hope or Road ID.
+- Order shoe tags, bracelets, or necklace tags that have identifying information on them from places like Road ID or Lauren’s Hope.

 - If needed, write your name(s) and cell phone number(s) on paper and put in the pockets of every piece of clothing your child is wearing – pants, shirt, jacket, shoes, socks, etc.